gozajpeg/app-dev/README.md

-# goza fav series/movies
-## is Transformer's One
-## BSIT 3E
+#GOZA 3E
+##INFORMATION ABOUT FAV SERIES/MOVIES
+###TITLE: TRANSFORMERS ONE

+**INFORMATION**
-**Transformers One is good for all ages because it shows the backstory of Megatron and Optimus Prime in the world of Iacon**
+- This movie displays the backstory of Megatron and Optimus Prime in the world of IACON.
+They are once brothers before they become foes.
+Watch the movie to see the meaning of their life.